DavidPhillipOster/ThumbHost3mf/README.md

 * Version 1.2 handles those and also bgcode files, and qoi thumbnails.

-* Version 1.3 sets the mimimum compatible version of macOS to OS X 10.15, Catalina from 2019, but still works through macOS Sonoma, 14.2.1, 2023.
+* Version 1.3 sets the minimum compatible version of macOS to OS X 10.15, Catalina from 2019, but still works through macOS Sonoma, 14.2.1, 2023.
 OS X 10.15 is the earliest because the embedded QuickLook plugin inherits from a class in the QuicklookThumbnailing framework that was introduced then.

 * Version 1.4 extends this to also handle thumbnails inside Bambu Studio or Orca Slicer

+* Version 1.5 adds a settings dialog box to the app to allow the user to control whether the icons are labeled with the filetype.
+Labeling is on by default.

 ## License